MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/authentication-best-practices-for-android-devices.md

   - Microsoft Teams
 ---

-# Identity best practices for Teams Android devices
+# Authentication best practices for Teams Android devices

 With the increase in adoption of Teams Android devices, customers need guidance on best practices for deploying authentication policies for their Microsoft Teams Phones and calling devices, specifically devices deployed in conference rooms or common areas.
 Although Teams devices are built on the Android operating system, a policy meant for Android mobile phones may not apply to Teams devices owned by the tenant.